-The Meal, Ready to Eat - otherwise known as the MRE's - is a powerful and popular long-term survival food strategy.
-These bundles are full of emergency rations that consist of food items that may be saved easily.
+The Meal, Ready to Eat - otherwise known as MRE's - is a powerful and popular long-term survival food strategy.
+We have a selection of MRE products for sale here at SOS Products.
+These bundles are full of emergency rations that consist of edible items that may be stored easily in a totally self-contained complete meal.
 These meals can easily be removed from their storage bags and eaten whenever necessary.

-A Long Shelf Life
+A Long Shelf Life Design

 Since the MRE was created with stockpiling in mind, it is used by military personnel and emergency workers to feed tens of thousands of people within a short period of time.
-MRE meals ready to eat most important job is to provide food that will last for long periods of time and has a proven high rate of survival.
-MRE meals ready to eat do not need any refrigeration to preserve the food.
+Meals ready to eat most important job is to provide nutrition in a balanced meal that will last for long periods of time and have a proven high rate of long-term survival.
+MRE entrees do not need any refrigeration to preserve the edibles.

 Hearty Cost Effective Meals

 Since there's absolutely no refrigeration involved, the food inside of MRE meals are extremely hearty and can be eaten cold if desired.
 These items include crackers, dehydrated foods, drink mixes or beverages, dessert, jelly, peanut butter, and other freeze-dried foods.
 Peanut butter, pizza with tomato sauce, beef stew, and chicken are four popular meal kit options people love to eat.